-While the nostalgic crowd would continue to visit Miami and stay at the Royal Palm, there were more and more tourists that chose to stay at the modern and innovative hotels.
-The Royal Palm represented old and out of date, and the newer hotels were in hot demand.
-This was especially true in a rapidly changing and fast growing Miami of the 1920s.
+While the nostalgic crowd would continue to visit Miami and stay at the Royal Palm, there were more and more tourists who chose to stay at more modern hostelries.
+To the latter, the Royal Palm was considered old and out of date, and the newer hotels provided the amenities they were seeking.
+This was especially true in the rapidly changing and fast growing Miami of the 1920s.

 Winds of Change in 1926

 By the summer of 1926, the Royal Palm Hotel’s manager was beginning to have health problems.
-Joseph Greaves management had become a very important part of the running of the hotel.
+Joseph Greaves managerial style had become a very important part of the operations of the hotel.
 Guests and locals alike had a lot of respect for what Greaves meant, not only to the Royal Palm Hotel, but also to the community of Miami.

-At the end of each winter season, Greaves would normally travel back north and manage a hotel in Lake Champlain, New York.
-Because of his deteriorating health, he stepped down from managing his summer hotel in 1926.
-However, he still spent his summers at his home in Brooklyn, New York.
+At the end of each winter season, Greaves would normally travel north and manage a hotel in Lake Champlain, New York.
+Because of his deteriorating health, he stepped down from managing his summer hotel in 1926, but he still spent his summers at his home in Brooklyn, New York.

 There was extensive property damage to the entire area.
-Given that the Royal Palm Hotel was a wooden structure that was not built to withstand 130 mile per hour winds, it was damaged badly in the storm.
-The hurricane destroyed a lot of buildings in the Miami area, but the Royal Palm would be repaired enough to open once again.
-However, the storm also revealed the age and obsolescence of the nearly 30 year old building.
+Given that the Royal Palm Hotel was a wooden structure incapable of withstanding 130 mile per hour winds, it was damaged badly in the storm.
+The hurricane destroyed a lot of buildings in the Miami area, but it was particularly devastating to those primarily constructed of wood.
+The storm revealed the age and obsolescence of the nearly 30 year old Royal Palm Hotel.